-If a fan without internal drive stands on the way of the wind, then the fan is turning.
+If a fan without internal drive is standing on the way of the wind, then the fan is turning.
 We can simulate this by taking a small fan (like those in computers) and a hair dryer.
 We bring the turned-on hair dryer close to the fan.
-It starts to turn in one direction.
-If we bring a turned-on vacuum cleaner close to it, then it starts to turn in the contrary direction.
-But if we attach the fan to a wall and then bring the hair dryer or the vacuum cleaner close to it, it will not turn.
-The reason is that behind the fan there is no space filled with air in which the flux can spread or from where it can suction.
+It starts turning in one direction.
+If we bring a turned-on vacuum cleaner close to it, then it starts turning in the contrary direction.
+But if we attach the fan to a wall and then bring the hair dryer or the vacuum cleaner close to it, it doesn't turn.
+The reason is that behind the fan there is no space filled with air where the flux can spread or from where it can suction.

 Exactly the same happens with the electric flux.
-When we touch with a finger the end of the phase tester (one-contact neon test light) (the other end touches the phase), our body is becoming the "air space", actually the mass with sufficient electrical conductivity whereto the flux can spread or wherefrom it can suction and consequently the lamp lights up. [ The phase tester is a series connection of a high value resistor (hundreds of kilo-ohms) and a small neon lamp. ]
+When we touch with a finger the end of the phase tester (one-contact neon test light) (the other end touches the phase), our body is becoming the "air space", actually the mass with sufficient electrical conductivity whereto the flux can spread or wherefrom it can suction and consequently the lamp lights up. [ The phase tester is a series connection of a resistor and a small neon lamp. ]

 The metal chassis of a car is unfortunately also called Ground.
 The car chassis is connected to the minus-pole of the car-battery and it serves as a returning path for the current to save on wires.
 Take for example the lamp in the trunk.
 From the battery’s plus-pole goes a wire to this lamp, then the current flows through the chassis back to the minus-pole of the battery.
 Thereby the current finds the shortest path through the chassis to that pole, i.e., the path of lowest resistance.